Azure Data Implementation

 It has APIs to support various data models, including Table storage, MongoDB, SQL, Graph, and Cassandra.

 It offers 5 data consistency levels.
-Strong consistency guarantees completely consistent reads, but it’s only available for single-region databases.
+Strong consistency guarantees completely consistent reads.
 Bounded staleness guarantees that reads may lag behind writes by a limited amount of time.
 Session consistency guarantees consistency for each client session.
 Consistent Prefix guarantees that read operations will never see out-of-order writes.
 Eventual consistency guarantees that if no new writes are made to an item, then eventually all the replicas will have the same value for that item.

 You need to tell Cosmos DB how many RUs per second to provision.
 This throughput capacity is applied to each region associated with your database account.